ballerina-attic/module-ballerinax-stripe/src/stripe/Module.md

 # Stripe Module

-The Ballerina Stripe connector allows you to work with Stripe customers, invoices, billing plans, charges, products and subscriptions through the Stripe API.
+The Ballerina Stripe connector allows you to work with Stripe customers, invoices, billing plans, charges, products, and subscriptions through the Stripe API.
 The Stripe API uses API keys to authenticate.
 You can view and manage your API keys in the [Stripe Dashboard](https://stripe.com/login?redirect=/account/apikeys).

 1. **stripe:Account** - Represents your Stripe account.
 It holds the credentials to connect with the Stripe account.
-It also acts as the base object which can be used to retrieve other collection objects.
+It also acts as the base object, which can be used to retrieve other collection objects.
-2. **stripe:Customers** - Represents customers in Stripe.
-This acts as a client to create, retrieve, update, delete and list customers in Stripe Account.
+2. **stripe:Customers** - Represents the Customers in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the customers in a Stripe Account.
-3. **stripe:Charges** - Represents Charges in Stripe.
-This acts as a client to create, retrieve, update, capture and list charges in Stripe Account.
+3. **stripe:Charges** - Represents the Charges in Stripe.
+This acts as a client to create, retrieve, update, capture, and list the charges in a Stripe Account.
-4. **stripe:Invoices** - Represents Invoices in Stripe.
-This acts as a client to create, retrieve, update, delete, finalize, pay, send for mannual payment, void, mark uncollectible and list invoices in Stripe Account
+4. **stripe:Invoices** - Represents the Invoices in Stripe.
+This acts as a client to create, retrieve, update, delete, finalize, pay, send for manual payment, void, mark uncollectible, and list the invoices in a Stripe Account.
-5. **stripe.Plans** - Represents Billing Plans in Stripe.
-This acts as a client to create, retrieve, update, delete and list plans in Stripe Account.
+5. **stripe.Plans** - Represents the Billing Plans in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the plans in a Stripe Account.
-6. **stripe.Products** - Represents Products in Stripe.
-This acts as a client to create, retrieve, update, delete and list products in Stripe Account.
+6. **stripe.Products** - Represents the Products in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the products in a Stripe Account.
-7. **stripe.Subscriptions** - Represents Subscriptions in Stripe.
-This acts as a client to create, retrieve, update, delete and list subscriptions in Stripe Account.
+7. **stripe.Subscriptions** - Represents the Subscriptions in Stripe.
+This acts as a client to create, retrieve, update, delete, and list the subscriptions in a Stripe Account.

 ## Compatibility
 |                     |    Version     |